Here is this week’s Collect, for the 6th Sunday of Easter in the Ordinary Form:

 Allow me to digress a little about the concept of “memory”.

 Our liturgical commemoration during Mass is more than a simple “remembrance of things past.”
-The rising of the Lord (symbolized by the reuniting of Christ’s Body and Blood when the priest drops the small particle broken from the Host back the chalice) means that we also, even in this earthly life, are rising in Him.
+The rising of the Lord (which some say is symbolized by the reuniting of Christ’s Body and Blood when the priest drops the small particle broken from the Host back the chalice) means that we also, even in this earthly life, are rising in Him.

 We are risen, rising, and about to rise all at the same time.

-Honor the Lord and thank Him for the the risen, rising, about to rise mysteries of Easter with busy love.
+Commemorate the mysteries of Easter with busy love.